Meet the Pawsibilities Team and Board Members.

 Alyssa graduated from the University of Rhode Island with a BS in Marine Biology which led her to the education/conservation track.
 Ultimately her desire to learn and do more led her to transition to the veterinary field where she attained an AS in Veterinary Technology from Manor College and added CVT to her credentials.

-She has over 16 years of veterinary experience and has worked in numerous sectors of the industry.
+She has 18 years of veterinary experience and has worked in numerous sectors of the industry.
 Throughout her tenure she has held multiple leadership roles including Lead Veterinary Technician, Adjunct Professor and Education & Development Coordinator.
-Alyssa’s love of teaching and her passion for the education, evolution & empowerment of the support team members in veterinary medicine led to the launch of EVT in October of 2019

 Addie Reinhard, DVM, MS